-Modules offered on the Modern and Contemporary Literature pathway draw on the expertise of a cluster of academic staff whose research focuses on modernism, postmodernism, postcolonialism, and contemporary poetry.
-Your studies will be shaped and informed by some of the leading researchers in the literature and culture of the twentieth and twenty-first centuries who will teach you in small group tutorials which aim to develop your own interests in the field.
-Regular visits by a range of international writers and poets will enhance your study and you will have the opportunity to participate in an annual masterclass taught by a critically acclaimed contemporary writer or thinker.
+Modules offered on the Modern and Contemporary Literature pathway draw on the expertise of a cluster of academic staff whose research focuses on modernism, postmodernism, postcolonialism, science fiction and contemporary poetry.
+Your studies will be shaped and informed by leading international researchers in the literature and culture of the twentieth and twenty-first centuries who will teach you in small group tutorials which aim to develop your own interests in the field.
+Regular visits by a range of international writers and poets, in association with the Centre for New and International Writing, will enhance your study. in the past we have welcomed writers including George Saunders, Neil Gaiman, Nuar Alsadir and Jay Bernard.

 The University boasts a range of unique resources to support your research, including Europe’s largest collection of Science Fiction material.
-The city of Liverpool, with its host of world-class institutions and venues, including the Everyman Theatre, the International Slavery Museum, and Tate Liverpool, provide endless opportunities to explore and reflect on modern and contemporary culture.
+The city of Liverpool, with its host of world-class institutions and venues, including the Everyman Theatre, the International Slavery Museum, and Tate Liverpool, provide many opportunities to explore and reflect on modern and contemporary culture

 Research Excellence Framework (REF) 2014